pnikhare/sorting-algorithms-analysis/README.md

 https://www.python.org/downloads/

 Few other dependencies are required by the program like numpy and matplotlib.
-If there are not installed then run the below commands
+If they are not installed then run the below commands

 ```
 	pip3 install matplotlib